 Bird of Paradise History

 Native to South Africa, bird of paradise is widely cultivated throughout South America today.
 The plant got its botanical name when it was introduced to England in 1773 by Sir Joseph Banks, who ran Kew Gardens at the time.
-He named the plant Strelitzia after Queen Charlotte, wife of George III.
+He named the plant Strelitzia reginae after Queen Charlotte, wife of George III.
+The species name "reginae" means queen, and the genus name "Strelitzia" is a nod to Charlotte's birthplace at Mecklenburg-Strelitz.
 She lived at Kew Gardens for several years.